Regulation on disability services for study at the University of Iceland, no. 481/2010

 Article 12.
 Composition.

-The rector shall appoint a five-person Council for the Affairs of Disabled People for a three-year term.
+The rector shall appoint a [six-person]1 Council for the Affairs of Disabled People for a three-year term.
 The University of Iceland equal opportunities officer shall chair the Council and direct its work.
 The following shall also have a seat on the Council: one representative nominated by the Division of Operations and Resources, one representative nominated by the Student Counselling and Career Centre and one representative nominated jointly by the Union of University Teachers and the Union of University Professors from among permanent University teaching staff.
 This final representative must have specialist knowledge in the field of disability studies.
-Furthermore, one representative nominated by the University of Iceland Student Council shall have a seat on the Council; this individual should belong to that group of students described in paragraph 1, Article 1 of this Regulation.
-Both women and men shall sit on the Council, and care shall be taken to ensure that representation of either sex is not lower than 40%, cf. Article 15 of the Act on Equal Status and Equal Rights of Women and Men no. 10/2008.
+[Furthermore, two representatives nominated by the University of Iceland Student Council shall have a seat on the Council; these shall not be of the same sex.
+At least one of these individuals should belong to that group of students described in paragraph 1, Article 1 of this Regulation.]1 Both women and men shall sit on the Council, and care shall be taken to ensure that representation of either sex is not lower than 40%, cf. Article 15 of the Act on Equal Status and Equal Rights of Women and Men no. 10/2008.
 To this end, nominating parties shall nominate two representatives, a man and a woman.

 The Council shall seek the opinions of other individuals within the University as needed.
 The Council may also take advice from parties outside of the University.